sunilsoni/interviewnotes/angular/Angular.md

 Components
 -----------------
 Components are a logical piece of code for Angular application.
-A Component consists of the following −
+A Component consists −

 - **Template** This is used to render the view for the application.
 This contains the HTML that needs to be rendered in the application.
 This part also includes the binding and directives.